Parsa-Rajabi/cis-110/about/syllabus.md

 **Email:** parsa.rajabi `[at]` ufv.ca (replace `[at]` with `@`)

-Note: When emailing, please put CIS 100 at the start of your subject line.
+Note: When emailing, please put CIS 110/BUS 160 at the start of your subject line and include your full name, student number and course code/section in the body of the email.

 <!-- **Slack:** @parsa -->